MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/config-mtpeval.md

 ## Configure Office 365 Advanced Threat Protection
 >[!NOTE]
->Skip this step if you have already enabled Office 365 Advanced Threat Protection.
+>Skip this step if you've already enabled Office 365 Advanced Threat Protection.

-There is a PowerShell Module called the *Office 365 Advanced Threat Protection Recommended Configuration Analyzer (ORCA)* that helps determine some of these settings.
+There's a PowerShell Module called the *Office 365 Advanced Threat Protection Recommended Configuration Analyzer (ORCA)* that helps determine some of these settings.
 When run as an administrator in your tenant, get-ORCAReport will help generate an assessment of the anti-spam, anti-phish, and other message hygiene settings.
 You can download this module from https://www.powershellgallery.com/packages/ORCA/.

 1. Navigate to [Office 365 Security & Compliance Center](https://protection.office.com/homepage) > **Threat management** > **Policy**.
 ![Image of_Office 365 Security & Compliance Center Threat management policy page](../../media/mtp-eval-32.png) <br>